Dysphagia in Children

 Your child may need a blood test if the provider thinks there’s an infection.
 Your child may also need an imaging test or other tests.
 These tests may include the following:

 Your child is given small amounts of barium to drink.
 This is a metallic, chalky liquid that coats the inside of organs.
 This helps them show up on X-rays better.
 Your child’s healthcare provider will take a series of X-rays to see what happens as your child swallows the liquid.

 Your child’s healthcare provider will guide a small tube with a pressure gauge through your child’s mouth and into the esophagus.
 The pressure gauge checks the pressure in your child’s esophagus.
-This can tell how well food moves through your child’s esophagus.
-Your child will get medicine to help relax and prevent pain (sedation) for this test.
+This can tell how well food moves through the esophagus.
+Your child will get medicine (sedation) to help relax and prevent pain for this test.

 Your child’s healthcare provider will place a tube into your child’s throat.
 This is done to check if your child’s throat is narrowed or has any other problems.
 Your child will be under anesthesia for this test.